seolcu/seolcu.com/content/blog/introduction-to-various-desktop-environments-in-linux.md

   caption: "Riced Sway by a deleted user in Reddit"
 ---

-There are various desktop environments available in Linux.
-Each desktop environment has unique features, allowing users to choose based on their preferences.
-In this post, we will introduce different desktop environments and window managers (compositors) in Linux.
+There are various desktop environments available in the Linux ecosystem.
+Each desktop environment has its unique features, allowing users to choose based on their preferences.
+In this article, we will introduce various desktop environments and window managers (compositors) in Linux.

 # What is a Desktop Environment?

-**Desktop Environment** (DE) is a collection of programs that provide a **Graphical User Interface (GUI)** on a computer.
+**Desktop Environment (DE)** is a collection of programs that provide a **Graphical User Interface (GUI)** on a computer.

-It includes everything from basic programs like file managers, text editors, and terminals to visible elements such as panels, notification windows, login screens, and window managers.
+It includes basic programs like file managers, text editors, terminals, as well as visible elements such as panels, notification windows, login screens, and window managers.
 Here are some representative desktop environments:

 ## 1. GNOME